jaswitha12/Quantum-ML-FTSE100/README.md

 * Qiskit
 * Variational Quantum Circuits (VQC)
 * Quantum Machine Learning
-* Machine Learning
+* Classical Machine Learning
+* LSTM and BiLSTM
 * Pandas and NumPy
 * Scikit-learn
+* Matplotlib

 ## Project Workflow

-1. Collect FTSE 100 market data.
+1. Collect and preprocess FTSE 100 market data.
-2. Preprocess and engineer features.
+2. Perform feature engineering and dimensionality reduction.
-3. Train the Variational Quantum Circuit model.
+3. Train the VQC model.
-4. Predict market direction.
+4. Compare quantum and classical machine learning approaches.
-5. Analyze and compare model performance.
+5. Analyze model performance.

 ## Files

 * `VQC_for_FTSE_100.ipynb` — Main VQC implementation.
+* `Classical_ML_for_FTSE.ipynb` — Classical ML comparison.
+* `LSTM_BILSTM_Comparision_Quantum.ipynb` — LSTM, BiLSTM, and quantum ML comparison.

 ## Disclaimer

-This project is for educational and research purposes.
-It is not financial advice.
+This project is intended for educational and research purposes only.
+It is not financial advice, and model predictions do not guarantee future market performance.